Bogdanp/dramatiq/docs/source/index.rst

 .. image:: https://badge.fury.io/py/dramatiq.svg
    :target: https://badge.fury.io/py/dramatiq

-**Dramatiq** is a distributed task processing library for Python with a focus on simplicity, reliability and performance.
+**Dramatiq** is a background task processing library for Python with a focus on simplicity, reliability and performance.

 .. raw:: html